-- Create, edit, and delete users and roles within the subsystem.
-The subsystem administrator can also assign existing users to the subsystem. - Assign roles to users in the subsystem.
+- Create, edit, and delete users and roles within the subsystem. - Assign roles to users in the subsystem.
 The users can be assigned to subsystem-specific roles or to "global" roles (roles that do not belong to any subsystem). - Remove locks held by users in the subsystem.
 This applies to document and table locks, and save data locks, where the subsystem administrator has some level of access to the locked item. - Use Log in as selected user to test the permissions of any user in the subsystem by logging in as that user.
 (Note that if a system administrator is assigned to the subsystem, the subsystem administrator cannot log in as that user.)